Freight Shipping from St. Louis to New York City

 How much does it cost to ship freight from St. Louis to New York City?

-Full truckload (FTL) rates from St. Louis, MO to New York City, NY currently range from $2,438-$3,005 for a standard dry van load over the 1,134-mile route.
+Full truckload (FTL) rates from St. Louis, MO to New York City, NY currently range $2,438-$3,005 (roughly $2.17-$2.65 per mile over 1,134 miles).
 LTL shipments typically cost $824-$1,364 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Louis to New York City?